plone/training/mastering_plone/zpt.rst

 This will put our code in a section defined in the main_template called "content-core".

-The template should now look like this:
+The template should now look like below when we exlude the last exercise.

+Here also added the css-class `listing` to the table.
+It is one of many css-classes used by Plone that you can reuse in your projects:

 .. code-block:: xml
   :linenos: